When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Mind-Bending Mystery

-Sixth grader, Miranda, begins recieving mysterious notes that give her instructions for a secret mission.
-She would ignore the messages, but whoever is sending them seems to be able to predict the future.
-When a message comes through telling her that someone is going to die, can Miranda help before it’s too late?
+Sixth grader Miranda begins receiving mysterious notes giving her instructions for a secret mission.
+She would ignore them, but the sender seems able to predict the future.
+When a note says someone is going to die, Miranda has to act.

 Product Specs